 These are the areas for which records of births, deaths and marriages are kept.
 A new list is produced annually but occasional changes can occur throughout the year.

-Registration district names and codes and boundaries are available to download free of charge from the Open Geography portal.Nôl i'r tabl cynnwys
+Registration district names and codes and boundaries are available to download from the Open Geography portal.Nôl i'r tabl cynnwys